Check and Fix Search Index Inconsistencies

 <param name="enableConsistencyCheck" value="true" /> <param name="autoRepair" value="true" />

 Verify (and, if needed, add) the following entries to conf/log4j.xml.
 The provided log levels are the recommended ones for these two categories - adjust them as experience dictates:

 <logger name="org.apache.jackrabbit.core.query.lucene.ConsistencyCheck"> <level value="info"/> </logger> <logger name="org.hippoecm.repository.jackrabbit.RepositoryImpl"> <level value="warn"/> </logger>

 Efficient, reliable, and complete search index consistency checks and repairs can now be executed during startup of the repository thanks to double checks for false positives.
 Even in live and busy clustered setups.

 The search index consistency check is disabled by default.
 Enabling the check causes application startup to take considerably longer.
 This is the only main disadvantage.
 Otherwise running the check is safe.

 Normally there is no reason to enable the check.
-We recommend to enable the check only in cases where an inconsistency in the search index is suspected.
-Once the check has finished and inconsistencies has been fixed, we recommend to disable the check again.
+We recommend to enabling the check only in cases where an inconsistency in the search index is suspected.
+Once the check has finished and inconsistencies have been fixed, we recommend disabling the check again.